CountyEthics

 Crag Considerations

-• Earl Crag's moorland hilltop setting means the boulders sit on waterlogged peat which wicks moisture back into the rock base, prolonging saturation even during dry spells.
+• Earl Crag's moorland hilltop setting means the boulders sit on boggy, poorly-draining peat which holds ground moisture and wicks dampness into the rock base long after rain stops.

 Warnings 3